01 of 05

 02 of 05

-Each fabric in this parent nine patch block is unique, producing a more scrappy layout than the block on page 1, where one fabric is repeated.
+Each fabric in this parent nine patch block is unique, producing a more scrappy layout than the block in the step above, where one fabric is repeated.
 Squares in corners are not necessarily the same color warmth or color value, adding even more variety to the daughters.

 Remember that all Disappearing Nine Patch daughters cut from the same parent will contain the same fabrics in their small squares and narrow bars.

 - Parent nine patch blocks can be assembled one piece at a time to create three rows, which are then sewn together and pressed.
 This method is a good choice for very scrappy quilts.